Marc-Web/projeto-sturzen/README.md

 - [x] Criando o header.
 - [x] Criando a section para a agenda.
 - [x] Criando a section para a discografia.
+- [x] Criando a section para as fotos.